fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 - Work on your portfolios!
 Keep in mind the criteria below.
 In general, aim to do simple things well.
 See how simple you can make your site, but with a clear and consistent design aesthetic (and required content, of course).

 ### In class
+- Part 3 of the QGIS tutorials (geo-rectifying and overlaying images)
+- MapBox Demo and data movement
+-
 - Portfolio critiques.
 You'll show off your portfolio for the rest of the class and explain what you're trying to do and where you've had trouble.
 There are two main goals here: 1) to have a deadline to keep portfolios moving forward; 2) get ideas from other people (from their own sites as well as questions/comments).
 Questions we will address in class for each site:
   - Existence of basic pages and content
   - Is there a consistent layout and navigation scheme?